Policies of Nursing Essentially

 Nursing Essentially respects each person’s wishes about with whom information may be shared and preserve each person’s privacy to the extent this does not significantly compromise or disadvantage the health or safety of the person or others.
 Nursing Essentially complies with mandated reporting requirements and conforms to relevant privacy and other legislation.

 Most consultations are held via Skype, email or telephone.
-Limited appointments are conducted in the Nursing Essentially office (South Australia).
+Limited appointments are conducted in the Nursing Essentially office (South Australia) or in public venues if deemed appropriate.

 Scope of Practice